 A sibling is a brother or sister – for admission purposes, we mean one of two (or more) individuals who have one or more parents in common, or any other child (including an adopted or fostered child) who lives at the same address and for whom the parent also has parental responsibility, or (in the case of a fostered child) delegated authority.

-For all schools, remember to tell us on your application if you have another child already at one of your preferred schools or at a school “linked” to your preferred schools.
+Some schools also consider siblings at a linked school.
+Remember to tell us on your application if you have another child already at one of your preferred schools or at a school “linked” to your preferred schools.
 There is a specific place for you to do this on your application.
-If you have more than one child already at the school, please list the younger child.
-We always check the facts with the school so please make it clear if your child has a different surname.

 When we are allocating places to a class which is covered by the infant class size legislation, if we have one place left and the next child on the list is a twin, triplet or other multiple birth group then both twins (or all the siblings in the case of multiple births) will be admitted.
 Whilst that child is in the class they will be an excepted pupil under the Schools Admissions (Infant Class Size) (England) Regulations 2012, which permit Key Stage 1 classes to exceed 30 following the admission of a twin triplet or other multiple birth group for as long as necessary until a child leaves the class at which point the class will remain at the lower figure.